-The evolution of regulations requires that there be a constant interaction between the producers or their representatives, and the regulating authorities.
-This implies that producers themselves have to form an active lobby system which can bring about the necessary changes.
-In South Africa the establishment of associations, boards and unions seems to be the only way in which regulating agencies will recognize representation and attend to the needs of the industry.
-At present the aquaculture industry has the Trout Farmers Association and the South African Farmers Union who actively contribute to the development and change of regulations.
-However, the establishment of additional associations can only be beneficial to the development of an efficient aquaculture administration system in South Africa.
+The evolution of regulations requires that there be a constant interaction the producers or their representatives, and the regulating This implies that producers themselves have to form an authorities. active lobby system which can bring about the necessary changes.
+In South Africa the establishment of associations, boards and unions seems to be only way in which regulating agencies will recognize representation attend to the needs of the industry.
+At present the aquaculture industry has the Trout Farmers Association and the South African Farmers to the development and change of who actively contribute However, the establishment of additional associations can regulations. be beneficial to the development of an efficient aquaculture administration system in South Africa.